 Revolut Business is not available in Singapore yet

-At the time of writing (5 March 2020), Revolut Business’s services have yet to launch in Singapore.
+As of January 2021, Revolut Business’s services have yet to launch in Singapore.
 However, you can join the waitlist by signing up on Revolut’s Singapore website and be notified once it’s been released.
 This review covers Revolut Business’s benefits and features that are currently available in other countries to give potential Singapore users an idea of what to expect.

 Here’s a list of features that we can look forward to once Revolut Business launches in Singapore: